Palmers Green High School: Admissions

 Palmers Green is a selective school and the selection process includes assessment, which is in the form of an examination for the senior school, and an interview.
-A documentary film with the title 'Modern Times: Testing Times' was produced in 1997, showing how some families approached this selection process.
+A documentary film with the title Modern Times: Testing Times was produced in 1997, showing how some families approached this selection process.

 Academics

-Palmers Green is one Enfield's top performing independent schools.
-In 2013 PGHS was No.1 in the Sunday Times Parent Power League Table for Small Independent Schools for the fourth year running.
-The Lower School, R-year 6, is in the top 50 independent prep schools in the country.
-The School made the top 100 schools in the country in terms of GCSE results.
+Palmers Green is one of Enfield's top performing independent schools.

 Curriculum

-Pupils can currently choose from the following options of GCSE choices:
+Pupils can choose from the following options of GCSE choices: